 New Year’s Resolutions Promote a Growth Mindset

 The best reason to do New Year’s Resolutions is to teach your children about a growth mindset.
-Carol Dweck’s ground-breaking research in the book Mindset demonstrates that many things we consider to natural talents, gifts, or abilities are just skills that people worked hard to develop.
+Carol Dweck’s groundbreaking research in the book Mindset demonstrates that many things we consider to be natural talents, gifts, or abilities are just skills that people worked hard to develop.

 Consistent hard work will lead to growth over time.
 And children need goals of their own choosing in order to grow.

 Unlike school where there is such an emphasis on grades and test scores, New Year’s Resolutions provide an opportunity to focus on growing over achieving.

 That’s why a New Year’s Resolution of their own choosing is so important.
 They will learn that any step in the right direction is forward motion